Broadband and Internet outages

 - From any other phone: 0345 454 1111

-Virgin Media is another signatory to Ofcom’s voluntary broadband compensation scheme - see above.
+Virgin Media is another signatory to Ofcom’s voluntary broadband compensation scheme.

 What to do if BT Broadband isn’t working